 While it might seem logical that an investment that yields a higher rate is better, this is not always the case.
 Your tax bracket can affect your rate of return.
 Community Bank Wealth Management and Community Investment Services, Inc. are not tax advisors.
 Consult your tax advisor before making any tax-related investment decisions.

 When you work with a financial advisor from Community Investment Services, you have access to a wealth of financial resources.
 Our financial advisors work closely with you to identify your investment needs and goals, then tailor a plan to fit your unique profile.
-Our advisors are based in Community Bank, N.A branches across upstate New York and northeast Pennsylvania, making us readily accessible our clients.
+Our advisors are based in Community Bank branches across upstate New York and northeast Pennsylvania, making us readily accessible our clients.

 To open an investment account, please contact your local bank branch and ask to set an appointment with a financial consultant.